UrbsLab/STREAMLINE/README.md

 # Other Guidelines for STREAMLINE Use
 * SVM and ANN modeling should only be applied when data scaling is applied by the pipeline.
 * Logistic Regression' baseline model feature importance estimation is determined by the exponential of the feature's coefficient.
 This should only be used if data scaling is applied by the pipeline.
 Otherwise `use_uniform_FI` should be True.
+* While the STREAMLINE includes `impute_data` as an option that can be turned off in `DataPreprocessing`, most algorithm implementations (all those standard in scikit-learn) cannot handle missing data values with the exception of eLCS, XCS, and ExSTraCS.
+In general, STREAMLINE is expected to fail with an errors if run on data with missing values, while `impute_data` is set to 'False'.

 ***
 # Unique Characteristics of STREAMLINE